 Via BelgicaPress, you can search millions of pages of digitised historical Belgian newspapers.
 The digitised images of the newspaper pages are analysed with Optical character recognition software (OCR) in order to produce text files of the newspaper content.
 Thanks to OCR, the content is full-text searchable.

-Content which is over 100 years old is freely accessible over the internet.
+Content dating from before 1918 is freely accessible online.
 You can search about 1,2 million pages from your home computer.